The HobbitHouse Ilustrated Glossary of Woodworking terms

 lap --- (2)[noun] The area where sections of roll roofing or rolled underlayments overlap one another when the material is being put into place.

 lap --- (3)[verb] To position adjacent objects so that one surface extends over the other.
-Term may designate a lap-siding technique for roofing shingles or house siding, in which each panel or piece overlaps the edge of the next lower one.
+Term may designate a lap-siding technique for roof shingles or siding shingles or other house siding, in which each panel or piece overlaps the edge of the next lower one.
 Also, the creation of a lap joint

 lap joint --- A joint made by cutting of part of the face off of one or both of two planks and then placing one over the other so that the faces are flush with each other and then bonding the overlapped portions.
 This can be at the ends or in the middle, and there are specific names for the particular forms.
 Also called "shiplap" joint.
-When one of the mating pieces is only as thick as the groove in the other piece, the joint is a "full lap" joint, otherwise it is a "half lap" joint.
-There are a huge number of variations on this joint, most of which are fully explicated in this glossary under the following terms:
+When one of the mating pieces is only as thick as the groove in the other piece, the joint is a "full lap" joint and when the two planks are the same thickness and half is cut out of each one, it is a "half lap" joint (there are a couple of exceptions to these general rules).
+There are a huge number of variations on this joint, most of which are fully explicated in this glossary under the following set of terms for full lap and half lap joints:

 lap marks --- (1) Marks left when a coat of finishing agent extends over an adjacent coat that has been allowed to dry too long so that the two coats do not blend and the edge of the 2nd coat just sits on top of the 1st coat.